ronaldoussoren/pyobjc/pyobjc-core/Doc/api/module-objc.rst

    This is a subclass of :class:`super <__builtin__.super>` that works properly for Objective-C classes as well as regular Python classes.

+   The regular :class:`super <__builtin__.super>` does *not* work correctly for Cocoa classes, the default function doesn't support custom attribute getters as used by PyObjC.

    .. note::

       The statement :samp:`from {Framework} import \*` will replace the